It’s “A Sunny Place for Shady People”

 Taxi transport does suck.
 The taxis in Nice are a joke, and a 10-minute ride from the airport to central Nice, which is 3 miles will cost you nearly $50.
 There will be a new tramway in 2020 that goes from both airport terminals to Nice Port.
 This will cost you less than $2 and I for one will be happy to see this service come into business.

-Generally, yes.
-We were hit with a shitty situation a few years ago, and the city of Nice has done lots by way of blocking off pedestrian areas to car traffic, and they’ve stepped up their security presence at every major event in town.
+Generally, yes, Nice France is safe to visit.
+We were hit with a shitty situation a few years ago, and then there was the recent fire at Notre Dame de Paris Cathedral in Paris.
+The city of Nice has done lots by way of blocking off pedestrian areas to car traffic, and they’ve stepped up their security presence at every major event in town.
 It’s quite annoying, but if it makes people feel better, then fine.
 You’ll need to open your bag to some random security guy at most security check points, or you go through security gates.
 If you keep your wits about you, you will have no problem and you’ll find Nice, France is a very safe place for a lovely vacation.

 While this has been somewhat tongue-in-cheek toward the Cote d’Azur, there are so many alluring qualities about this little sunny piece of paradise.
 You should absolutely visit Nice and the Cote d’Azur.